stfc/PSyclone/doc/user_guide/psy_layer.rst

                    Schedule[]
                        0: BuiltIn setval_X_code(p,z)
                        1: BuiltIn X_innerproduct_Y_code(rs_old,res,z)
-       1: GlobalSum[scalar='rs_old']
+       1: GlobalReduction[scalar='rs_old']

 The above output tells us that the invoke name for the InvokeSchedule we are looking at is `invoke_0` and that the distributed_memory option has been switched on.
 Within the InvokeSchedule is an OpenMP parallel directive containing a loop which itself contains two built-in calls.
-As the latter of the two built-in calls requires a reduction and distributed memory is switched on, PSyclone has added a GlobalSum call for the appropriate scalar.
+As the latter of the two built-in calls requires a reduction and distributed memory is switched on, PSyclone has added a GlobalReduction call for the appropriate scalar.

 Second, the `dag()` method (standing for directed acyclic graph),